Displagent/displagent-docs/docs/autolaunch/autolaunch-settings.md

+---
+title: Autolaunch Settings
+description: A detailed guide on how to setup autolaunch and what its configurations are.
+---

 # Autolaunch Settings

 To navigate to the Autolaunch Settings page, open the nav menu on the left side and click the Autolaunch link.